Hank Gowdy: Coaching career

-When the United States entered World War II, Gowdy enlisted again at the age of 53, and was promoted to major.
+After his playing career was over, he became a coach with the Giants, Braves, and the Reds.
+When the United States entered World War II, Gowdy enlisted as a Captain at the age of 53 and was later promoted to major.
 In December 1944, he returned to Fort Benning, where he served as Chief Athletic Officer.
 The baseball field at Fort Benning bears his name.
 He returned to coaching in 1946 with the Reds, and he even served as manager for four games at the end of the season.
 By 1948, he had retired from baseball.

 Unsuccessful Hall of Fame bid

 Gowdy has the record for most unsuccessful Hall of Fame induction attempts, without ever having been enshrined in the Hall.
 While current custom limits the times a player can appear on the ballot to 10, Gowdy received votes 17 years, never being elected to the Hall of Fame (Edd Roush has the record for most Hall attempts with 19, but he was later enshrined by the Veteran's Committee).

 Gowdy died at his home in Columbus, Ohio at age 76.
-Gowdy Field in Columbus is named in his honor.
+Gowdy Field in Columbus is named in his honor as is the Columbus chapter of the Society for American Baseball Research.